While we’re obviously big fans of proofreading here at PA, we know it might not be the best gig for everyone. And that’s okay!

 It’s also important to pick a program that offers lifetime access and support since technology is always changing and you never want to feel on your own when you’re faced with a situation you don’t know how to handle.

-Bookkeeper Business Academy has both of these 😉
+Bookkeeper Business Launch has both of these 😉

 And one last piece of advice: really evaluate whether you are an entrepreneur or a worker bee.
 They are two different types of people, neither better than the other, but different nonetheless.
 If you’re a worker bee and you try to start your own business, you will feel frustrated because the creation part will not inspire you and getting clients will likely be terrifying.
 On the other hand, if you’re an entrepreneur and try to take a job for someone else, you’ll always feel unfulfilled and confined to a box.
 Be willing to recognize which type of person you are and then BE YOU!